jezen/keter/README.md

 This option is disabled by default, but can be useful to figure out what keter is doing.

-## Rate Limiting Middleware (New)
+## Rate Limiting Middleware (New in 2.3.0)

-This release introduces a first-class, per-stanza rate-limiting middleware you can attach to any app bundle (webapp, reverse-proxy, static-files).
+The release 2.3.0 introduces a first-class, per-stanza rate-limiting middleware you can attach to any app bundle (webapp, reverse-proxy, static-files).
 It supports multiple algorithms (Fixed Window, Sliding Window, Token Bucket, Leaky Bucket, TinyLRU), flexible